Djgf516/Djgf516/README.md

 - 👯 I’m looking to collaborate on open source/commercial projects
 - 🤔 I’m looking for resources to learn more about AI
 - 💬 Ask me about Java
-- ⚡ Fun fact: Food Enthusiast tell me your favorite restaurant!
+- ⚡ Fun fact: I'm a Foodie, tell me your favorite restaurant!
 <!--
 **Djgf516/Djgf516** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.